Canadian Committee for the Theory of Machines and Mechanisms: Meetings and events

 The CCToMM M³ Symposium is a single-track conference covering subjects in the areas of Mechanisms, Machines and Mechatronics, thus its name CCToMM M³.
-During even-numbered years, the symposium is held within the CSME Congress (formerly known as the CSME Forum) while on odd-numbered years, the symposium is organised as a stand-alone event most often held in Montreal, Quebec.
+During even-numbered years until 2016, the symposium was held within the CSME Congress (formerly known as the CSME Forum) while in odd-numbered years, the symposium is organised as a stand-alone event most often held in Ontario and Quebec.
+In 2022 CCToMM formed an alliance with the American Committee, known as USCToMM, whereby in even numbered years members of CCToMM are invited to participate in the USCToMM Symposium on Mechanical Systems and Robotics (MSR), while in odd numbered years members of USCToMM are invited to participate in the CCToMM M³ Symposium.